Self-Dumping Hoppers: Everything You Need To Know [plus 7 ideal applications for them]

 Metal materials are also quite heavy, so having equipment to move them around is essential.

-Thankfully, self-dumping hoppers help you to do both of those things.
+Thankfully, self-dumping hoppers help you accomplish both of these things.

 Just make sure you choose a hopper built with extra thick steel if you are using it to store metal scraps and move metal materials.
 After all, whichever container stores metal is going to take quite a beating.